 Before you read this chapter, I would recommend you do the following:

 Take three deep breaths to center yourself for the journey ahead.
-Take some time to pray by saying something like, “God, help me understand what you have prepared for me today.”
+Take time to pray by saying, “God, help me understand what you have prepared for me today.”